6-Year-Old Wetting Pants During The Day | Clear Causes Explained

 Positive reinforcement methods that encourage children without pressure tend to produce better long-term results.
 Sometimes revisiting toilet training basics with patience helps reset expectations for both child and parent.

-Avoiding shameful language around accidents reduces stress which otherwise perpetuates the problem.
+Avoiding shameful language around accidents reduces stress, which otherwise can perpetuate the problem.

 Treatment Options for 6-Year-Old Wetting Pants During The Day